getkyo/kyo/README.md

 ## Defining an App

-`App` is a foundational structure, offering an integrated solution for handling a collection of core effects, such as consoles, random number generation, clocks, and more.
-By extending `App`, developers can use these effects in their applications without manually managing each one.
+`kyo.App` offers a structured approach similar to Scala's `App` for defining application entry points.
+However, it comes with added capabilities, handling a suite of default effects.
+As a result, the `run` method within `kyo.App` can accommodate various effects, such as IOs, Fibers, Resources, Clocks, Consoles, Randoms, Timers, and Aspects.

 ```scala
 object MyApp extends App {